rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 The metadata file in our dataset is the **map.tsv** file, while the profile file can be generated using Microbiome Helper scripts.

 Microbiome Helper provides several scripts for converting BIOM files into STAMP including those from PICRUSt.

-We first need to reset our PYTHONPATH back to the default BIOM version.

-    export PYTHONPATH=

 First, we can use STAMP with the corrected OTU table by first converting it using the Microbiome Helper script: